Trying to figure out just what cambered bar curls are if they can help you with building those biceps up bigger than they have ever been aren’t ya?

 Unlike the straight bar, a cambered one allows you to hold the bar at different spots, allowing you to shift between a close and wide grip, making it perfect for such workouts as the skull crusher and its alternatives like the close grip bench press.

 Well, that’s also possible with the straight one.
 But when you consider the ease of handling of the former, it gets more comfortable when using any of these grips than when using them with a straight bar.

 They are also in terms of convenience since they are compact and would fit people who are looking for a short barbell because of space constraints.

 This is going to seem a bit silly but cambered bar curls are just curls that you do on a cambered bar.. literally.
 There are, of course, other curl workouts like reverse curls, hammer curls, regular curls, some of which can be done using a cambered bar.

 Cambered bar curls are curls that are performed on a bar that allows you to have a little bit more comfortable grip that is not so strenuous on your wrist.
 On a cambered bar your wrist are facing inwards at a 45 degree angle.

-Cambered bar curls are my favorite exercise for building up big arms because I do not have to worry about having elbow pain, wrecking my wrist, or tearing up my cartilage like I do on the straight curl bar.
+Cambered bar curls are my favorite exercise for building up big arms because I do not have to worry about having elbow pain, wrecking my wrist, or tearing up my cartilage (especially during one set to failure routine) like I do on the straight curl bar.

 Cambered Curl Bar Vs Straight Curl Bar

-These angles are usually 45 degree angles and allow for better grip positions for people who do have trouble with their wrist and elbows.
+These angles are usually 45-degree angles and allow for better grip positions for people who do have trouble with their wrists and elbows.

 How To Do Cambered Bar Curls